YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

    FT[OK] [-DB] [-JNLPOOL] [-RECVPOOL] [-ID] [-ONLY] [-[NO]HEADER] file-list

 where file-list is a space delimited list of files, such as that provided by the use of the * and ? shell wildcard characters.

+* With JNLPOOL or RECVPOOL, MUPIP FTOK ignores any files in the list.
+* With JNLPOOL or RECVPOOL, MUPIP FTOK uses the entire replication instance file path.

 ~~~
 -DB